NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/robopoint.md

 In this tutorial we will guide you through:

-1. Setting up the environment using jetson-containers
+:white_check_mark: Setting up the environment using jetson-containers
-2. Connecting a [Boston Dynamics Spot with Arm](https://bostondynamics.com/products/spot/arm/){:target="_blank"} to RoboPoint VLM
+:white_check_mark: Connecting a [Boston Dynamics Spot with Arm](https://bostondynamics.com/products/spot/arm/){:target="_blank"} to RoboPoint VLM
-3. Issuing commands using natural language prompts
+:white_check_mark: Issuing commands using natural language prompts
-4. Executing pick-and-place operations
+:white_check_mark: Executing pick-and-place operations

 ## RoboPoint VLM for embodied AI